At this occasion:

 Done 2015-Mar-22 at 3035 km, next time at 11035 km.
 When Wendy came back from the Netherlands (cf. 6.4), the battery had been replaced, so I assume this check being done.

 Done 2015-Nov-13 with replacing battery at 11626 km, next time at 19626 km.
-However, I have reduce the interval to change the battery, which equals now service interval here, so I remove the check from the list.
+I had reduced the interval to change the battery, which then equaled the service interval here, so I remove the check from the list.
+However, as the battery was still fine after this interval, I increased if for the replacement and put the chack back in.

 The service interval is 8000 km.